Hshini/README-Generator/README.md

 ## Usage
 Clone the  repo in your pc.<br>
-README-Generator will ask you a set of questions,<br>
+README-Generator will ask you some  questions,<br>
 which will  fill out the README.md

 ## License